Lesson 4

 Tone mapping

-• A conversion from RGB to sRGB should preserve the overall «hue» of an image.
+• Converting from RGB to sRGB should preserve the overall «hue» of an image.

 • This is why we don’t talk about tone mapping for a single RGB color, but for a matrix of colors (i.e., an image).

-• We will use the tone mapping described by Shirley & Morley (2003): it is physically less accurate than other methods (e.g., CIE standard normalization using D65), but more intuitive and easier to implement.
+• We will use the tone mapping described by Shirley & Morley (2003): it is physically less accurate than methods based on colorimetric standards (e.g., CIE XYZ tristimulus mapping with a D65 white point), but more intuitive and easier to implement.

 Tone Mapping Algorithm